textileio/community/docs/a-tour-of-textile.md

 ![A DAG node created by the media schema.](/images/media.png){: .center}

 !!! info
     Notice that the media schema shown above only has `"pin": true` for the thumb node.
-In practice, this actually means that _if_ you were registered with a cafe peer and were auto-syncing your threads, the other nodes (small and large) would be "released" and only the thumb node would remain stored locally.
+In practice, this  means that _if_ you were registered with a cafe peer and were auto-syncing your threads, the other nodes (small and large) would be "released" and only the thumb node would remain stored locally.
 This functionality is similar to other cloud providers that only store low-res versions of your photos on device, but here you can define the behavior with a schema!

 By default, when you specify a directory path with the `files add` command, an update block will be added for each file.
 However, using the `--group` flag, we can create a single DAG "folder" and add it to the thread with a single update block.